jkjung-avt/jkjung-avt.github.io/_posts/2021-05-14-mining-eth.md

    It would take a couple of minutes for PhoenixMiner to find the best mining algorithm/strategy.
 After that, you should see stable mining outputs from the miner.
 I get 56~57 MH/s for RTX 2080 Ti with the mentioned set-up.

+6. GPU status could be monitored with either `nvidia-smi` or `nvtop`.
+You should pay attention to power consumption and temperature of the GPU.

-6. Mining progress could be monitored from ethermine.org web page (or whatever mining pool you are using).
+7. Mining progress could be monitored from ethermine.org web page (or whatever mining pool you are using).
 Just enter your ETH wallet address in the "Miner Address" field on the page.

    **TO-DO:  Add a screenshot here.**

    In addition to miner status, you should be able to check "Payout" schedule as well.
 Take my set-up as an example, if I have only 1 RTX 2080 Ti PC mining 24-hour non-stop, it would take ~16 days for me to get a payout of roughly 0.05 Ethereum (fees would be deducted).
 You could check out ethermine.org's Payout Policy [here](https://ethpool.freshdesk.com/support/solutions/articles/8000060967-ethermine-org-payout-policy).

-7. To stop mining, I'd just hit Ctrl-C to quit PhoenixMiner and reboot the PC to restore GPU to default clock settings.
+8. To stop mining, I'd just hit Ctrl-C to quit PhoenixMiner and reboot the PC to restore GPU to default clock settings.
 Then I could use the PC to train deep learning models as usual.

 # Reference